Video Monetization

 💡How They Do It

-The podcasts Kid’s Explore and StoryCorps are both great examples of podcasts that use footage and audio to bring the podcast episode to life.
+The podcasts Kid’s Explore and StoryCorps are both great examples of podcasts that use video content and audio to bring the podcast episode to life.

 They use animations and other visual elements to complement the podcast’s story, which makes it more engaging for kids.